X

 What is hard candy?

-Hard candy is a boiled sweet made of sugar that is usually brightly colored and made to slowly dissolve in your mouth.
+Hard candy is a boiled sweet made of sugar that is usually brightly colored and made to slowly dissolve in your mouth (think Jolly Ranchers).

-You can color it with food coloring and flavor it with whichever oils or extracts you like.
+You can color it with food coloring and use your favorite flavor oils or extracts to get the combo you’re after.

 Things you’ll need